akashshah26595/2015lab1/README.md

 5. Add a remote for the original repository that you forked from.
 We'll call this remote `course`.
 The command for this, for example, for the first lab is: `git remote add course git@github.com:cs109/2015lab1.git` or `git remote add course https://github.com/cs109/2015lab1.git`
 6. Now you have a local repository.
 Start the ipython notebook in the repository and run the labs.
 DO NOT run the notebooks ending in `_original.ipynb`.
 These are simply copies of the labs.
 We made these copies so that you can update them from our `course` remote in case we make any changes.

-For Lab 1 I'd start with pythonpandas, followed by babypython, and finally git.
+For Lab 1 I'd start with python pandas, followed by baby python, and finally git.
 The git notebook can be run under the ipython notebook.
 But the git commands can also be run directly on a terminal, which is probably the best place to do them...you can keep the notebook on the side to read as you follow along).
 So after once having read the tutorial, as described earlier, you now get to work through it.

 When you follow along, you can add in your own notes, and try your own variations.
 As you are doing this, dont forget to continue doing the "add/commit/push" cycle, so that you save and version your changes, and push them to your fork.
 This typically looks like:
     - git add .